 To achieve these goals and more will require working with our county government and being responsible with every taxpayer dollar.
 As your Sheriff, I strive to ensure efficient and effective decisions are made with both the best interests of the department and our citizens’ safety in mind while being a good steward of available resources.

 Finally, I want to touch on my desire to bring a culture of community connection to the Sheriff’s Office.
 Service to my community is an important pillar of my character.
 My wife and I are actively involved with many organizations and charities throughout our county.
 Having a heart for service is not only our way of life and what we are teaching our kids, it also reflects my approach to encounters with those I’m sworn to protect.
 As your Sheriff, I strive to bring this service-oriented mindset to the Sheriff’s Office and improve our community policing efforts to build a solid, transparent relationship with residents as stakeholders.
 Together we can build a safer community.

 Seeking the Privilege to Serve

 I firmly believe a good leader empowers their employees to accomplish their goals by instilling a hope for success and belief in themselves.
-As your Sheriff, I will work diligently to be that type of leader because I understand that the department as a whole is only as good as the individuals that comprise it.
-I have listened to countless employees’ concerns over the years, and I’m ready to get to work for them.
+As your Sheriff, I work diligently to be that type of leader because I understand that the department as a whole is only as good as the individuals that comprise it.
+I have listened to countless employees’ concerns over the years, and I’m honored to work for them.
 The progression needed for the Brazoria County Sheriff’s Office to succeed in the future will start with opening the lines of communication between the deputies and leadership to capitalize on our greatest asset…the department’s employees.
-The first step to accomplish these tasks and bring positive change is for me to earn your vote on March 3rd and allow me the privilege to serve as your Sheriff.
+I took an oath and pledged to bring positive change to your Sheriff’s Office and I am committed to serving for years to come.